-8 equestrian charity calendars for 2018 - Horse & Hound
+8 equestrian charity calendars for 2019 - Horse & Hound

 6. The Moorland Mousie Trust

-An A4 Landscape month-to-view calendar featuring wonderful photographs of Exmoor Ponies, most of which were taken into the care of the Moorland Mousie Trust.
+An A4 landscape month-to-view calendar which opens to A3 and features Exmoor ponies in the care of the Moorland Mousie Trust charity.

 Price: £6